Boatmen of Thessaloniki: Aftermath

-In the wake of the attacks, martial law was declared in the city.
-As a response the Turkish Army and "bashibozouks" massacred many innocent Bulgarian citizens in Thessaloniki to purge the province of the Bulgarian "threat", and later in Bitola.
-Vigilante reprisals against Christians were committed by the Muslim population, with consular sources citing eleven Christian deaths.
+Vigilante reprisals against Christians were committed by the Muslim population in Thessaloniki and Bitola, with consular sources citing eleven Christian deaths in the latter.
+Ottoman forces increased their reprisals against IMORO.
+Per Bulgarian commercial agent Atanas Shopov, the Ottoman authorities killed more than 100 people and arrested more than 300 people, including principals and teachers in Bulgarian schools, 4 priests, 25 members of Bulgarian commercial families, 52 wealthy entrepreneurs, and many members of the artisan guilds, with most not being connected to the anarchist group or IMORO.
+Prominent Bulgarians in the countryside of Ottoman Macedonia continued to be arrested by the authorities for a month after the bombings, with more than 400 of them remaining in Thessaloniki prisons for months.
 Pavel Shatev, Marko Boshnakov, Georgi Bogdanov and Milan Arsov were sentenced to death by a Turkish court martial.
 Under Russian and Austro-Hungarian pressure, the death sentences were commuted to life sentences.
 They were sent to a penal colony in Fezzan.
 Members of the Central Committee of IMORO, including Ivan Garvanov, D. Mirchev and J. Kondov, were incarcerated.
-The attacks of the group were not well received in Europe.
+The attacks of the group were condemned in Europe.

 In Libya, Boshnakov died from malaria on February 14, 1908, and Arsov from exhaustion on June 8, the same year.
 After July 30, 1908, because of the victory of the movement of the Young Turks, Ottoman amnesty was given to the two remaining "Boatmen".